mdekstrand/cs533-web/week13/index.md

 ## {{mquiz}} Week 13 Quiz

-Take the Week 13 quiz on Blackboard.
+Take the Week 13 quiz on Canvas.

 ## {{mnotebook}} Practice: SVD on Paper Abstracts